 Pastoralist Climate Change Resilience in Somaliland (PACCS)

-InfoStart date: 1 September, 2022 End date: 31 August, 2027 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 21-04-RUC Countries: Somalia (incl.
+InfoStart date: 1 September, 2022 End date: 31 August, 2027 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 21-04-RUC Countries: Somalia (incl.
 Somaliland) Thematic areas: Climate change, Natural resource management, Lead institution: Roskilde University (RUC), Denmark Partner institutions: Danish Institute for International Studies (DIIS), Denmark University of Hargeisa (UOH), Somalia University of Nairobi (UoN), Kenya Social Research and Development Institute (SORADI), Somaliland University of Southern Denmark (SDU), Denmark Project coordinator: Louise Wiuff Moe Total grant: 11,770,885 DKK

 This research project (PACCS) explores how pastoralists in Somaliland, an East African climate ‘hot spot’, adapt to climate change effects on their livelihoods.
 Pastoralism is a complex system, driven by interlinked economic, socio-ecological and institutional factors.
 PACCS therefore takes an interdisciplinary approach to assess pastoralist climate resilience across the domains of markets, land-management and hybrid governance.
 By unpacking synergies and trade-offs among different pastoralist resilience strategies, the project advances academic debates on climate resilience and informs locally relevant climate change policies.